 Toxicity: Petroleum gases will readily evaporate from the surface and would not be expected to have significant adverse effects in the aquatic environment.
+Classification: No classified hazards.

 Persistence and Degradability: The hydrocarbons in this material are expected to be inherently biodegradable.
 In practice, hydrocarbon gases are not likely to remain in solution long enough for biodegradation to be a significant loss process.